FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0037_transactional_message_header_v3.md

   note), and symmetrically provide a mechanisn for writers to indicate the format of messages sent.
-* Ordering of magic numbers is a non-goal, magic numbers should simply checked, and if not compatible (i.e. the same), rejected.
+* Ordering of magic numbers is a non-goal, magic numbers should simply checked, and if not compatible (i.e. not supported), rejected.
 Specifically, we shy away from the term "version" since we want pairwise compatibility checks, and not range based compatibility as in "supports v5 through v8".